LMsmith/tic-tac-toe/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, remaining_moves, x_moves, o_moves, game_over
+    - Parameters: user_name
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Returns a urlsafe_game_key identifying the game.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'